cslab/csspin-python/doc/plugins/python.rst

         index_url: https://packages.contact.de/apps/16.0-dev

         # Additional requirements can be used to install further Python-packages
-        # into the virtual environment created by the spin_python.python plugin.
+        # into the virtual environment created by the python plugin.
         requirements:
             - cs.admin
             - cs.platform[postgres]